- Joined

 9 - Resolutions

-(1) Congress may pass non-binding resolutions as formal requests to the Executive and the Departments.
+(1) Congress may pass non-binding resolutions to express opinions or make formal requests.
 These do not require presidential assent.

 (2) The template for Resolutions will be annexed to this act in a separate thread.
 Any amendments to the Resolution format will be an amendment to the Legislative Standards Act.